Unboxed-Software/solana-course/content/intro-to-anchor.md

 The `#[program]` attribute defines the module containing all the program instructions.
 This is where you implement the business logic for each instruction in your program.
 In an Anchor program, account validation and security checks are generally separated from the instruction logic.

-If your instructions require instruction data, include arguments to the function after the context argument.
+If your instructions require instruction data, include additional function parameters after the context argument.
 Anchor will then automatically deserialize the instruction data.

 ```rust
 #[program]